HuanYin94/radar-to-lidar-place-recognition/README.md

 If you have some questions on this project, please feel free to contact [Huan Yin](https://yinhuan.site/) `zjuyinhuan@gmail.com` .

-If you use our code in an academic work, please cite the following paper:

-    @article{xu2020disco,
-        title={DiSCO: Differentiable Scan Context with Orientation},
-        author={Xu, Xuecheng and Yin, Huan and Chen, Zexi and Wang, Yue and Xiong, Rong}, journal={arXiv preprint arXiv:2010.10949},
-        year={2020}
-        }

-And also, another implementation is avaliable at [DiSCO](https://github.com/MaverickPeter/DiSCO-pytorch).

 ### Method
 <img src="https://github.com/ZJUYH/radar-to-lidar-place-recognition/blob/main/image/methods.png" width= 1000>